xxu092/NGS-coverage-analysis/README.md

 # NGS-coverage-analysis
-To calculate coverage of sequencing reads I used mosdepth.I took 2 approaches.\
+To calculate coverage of sequencing reads I used mosdepth.\
-1.Start from a BAM/CRAM file\
-2.Start from fastq raw reads.**\

 scripts I used are in `scripts/` folder.
+Mosdepth output is in `output/` folder. bed.gz files were not uploaded due to the large file size.

 ## Coverage analysis from BAM/CRAM file
 ### 1. First I downloaded cram file and its index file (mapped to hg38 reference genome)